 The following scholarships are currently being awarded to high school seniors on behalf of the Larry Bruno Foundation.

 The Larry Bruno Foundation currently awards two scholarships to student athletes involved in their high school football programs.
 One scholarship is awarded to a Blackhawk School District senior and the other to a senior a Big Beaver Falls Area School District.
 The recipients are selected by their coaches and receive $1,000 towards their college education.

 William R Livingston II Memorial Scholarship Fund

-The William R Livingston II Memorial Scholarship Fund, in partnership with the Larry Bruno Foundation, is pleased to announce the creation of a yearly $1,500.00 scholarship, to be given to a deserving individual(s) committed to the betterment of self and others through law enforcement and community service.
+The William R Livingston II Memorial Scholarship Fund, in partnership with the Larry Bruno Foundation, is pleased to announce the creation of a yearly scholarship, to be given to a deserving individual(s) committed to the betterment of self and others through law enforcement and community service.
 For 2020, the scholarship will be in the amount of $3000.00.

 The scholarship is named for William “Bill” Livingston, a man who not only served a distinguished career in law enforcement and judicial affairs, but also served as a Patterson Twp. volunteer firefighter for more than 20 years and coached New Brighton’s Midget Football program for 15 years, and the New Brighton High School program for 2 years.

 He was also loyal friend, a loving husband and father, a dedicated civil servant, a fair and compassionate Magistrate and the Keeper of the Flame for Taylor’s Bums.